-Circle of Life Monument
+Circle of Life Monument Dedication

 The Circle of Life interpretive monument is defined by:

-• Steppingstone paths for meditative walks among artisan stoneworks with scenes from nature
+• Steppingstone paths for meditative walks among artisan stoneworks with scenes from nature;

 • A 60’ circle of linden trees aligned with the directional points of a compass rose centerpiece;